 A combined group must include all taxable entities in the combined group report even if, on a separate entity basis, the member has \$2,470,000 or less in annualized total revenue.
-However, if the combined group's annualized total revenue is \$2,470,000 or less, the combined group is no longer required to file a No Tax Due Report or an Affiliate Schedule.
-Each individual member of the combined group must file a Public Information Report or Ownership Information Report if that entity is organized in Texas or has nexus in Texas.
+However, if the combined group's annualized total revenue is \$2,470,000 or less, the combined group is not required to file a No Tax Due Report, an Affiliate Schedule, or a Common Owner Information Report.
+Each individual member of the combined group that is organized in Texas or has nexus in Texas must file a Public Information Report or Ownership Information Report.